Rocket Lab Electron: Reusability

 On 6 August 2019, Rocket Lab announced recovery and reflight plans for the first stage of Electron, although plans had started internally from late 2018.
-Electron was not originally designed to be a reusable launch vehicle as it is a small-lift launch vehicle but was pursued due to increased understanding of Electron's performance based on analysis of previous flights though sensors on the vehicle.
+Electron was not originally designed to be a reusable launch vehicle as it is a small-lift launch vehicle but was pursued due to increased understanding of Electron's performance based on analysis of previous flights through sensors on the vehicle.
 In addition, reusability was pursued to meet launch demands.
 To counteract decreased payload capacity caused by the added mass of recovery hardware, performance improvements to Electrons are expected.

 Early phases of recovery included data gathering and surviving atmospheric reentry also known as "The Wall".
 The next phase will require a successful deployment of an aerodynamic decelerator or ballute to slow the booster followed by the deployment of parafoil concluded by a touchdown in the ocean.
 After a successful touchdown in the ocean, the stage would be moved onto a ship for refurbishment and reflight.
 Rocket Lab has not released information on aerodynamic decelerator that would be required to slow down the booster after atmospheric reentry.
-Late phases of Electron reuse will involve using a parafoil and mid-air retrieval by a helicopter.
+Late phases of Electron reuse would involve using a parafoil and mid-air retrieval by a helicopter.
 After a successful mid-air retrieval the helicopter would bring the Electron to a ship that would bring the stage to the launch site for refurbishment and launch.
+Later, Rocket Lab abandoned the plan to catch the stage with a helicopter, and will use ocean landing instead.
+One recovered Rutherford engine passed five full-duration hot fire tests and is declared ready to fly again.
+Rocket Lab's 40th Electron mission successfully reused a refurbished Rutherford engine from a previous flight.